yuliskov/LeanKeyboard/README.md

  * Doesn't depend on Google Services.
  * __No root required!__

-__Switch to other language performed with 'world' button, menu key or long press on the space bar.__
+__Tip: Switch to other language with language button or by long press on the space bar__

+__Tip: Do long press on the language button to choose between available languages__

 ### Screenshots:
  * __[Open screenshots](#screens)__